 The User Specific field consists of multiple User fields.
 The User fields follow the Common field of HE-SIG-B. The RU Allocation field in the Common field and the position of the User field in the User Specific field together identify the RU used to transmit a STA’s data.
 Multiple RUs addressed to a single STA shall not be allowed in the User Specific field(#5273).
-Therefore, the signaling that enables STAs to decode its data is carried in only one user field.
-An example for the mapping of the 8-bit RU allocation subfield and the position of the user field to an STA’s data is illustrated in Illustration for the mapping of the 8-bit RU llocation subfield and the positi.
-The RU allocation signaling indicates an arrangement of 106-tone RU followed by five 26-tone RUs and that the 106-tone RU contains three user-fields, i.e., the 106-tone RU supports multiplexing of three users using MU-MIMO.
-The eight user fields in the HE-SIG-B user-specific field thus map to the 6 RUs, with the first three user fields indicating MU-MIMO allocations in the first 106-tone RU followed by user fields corresponding to the each of the five 26-tone RUs.
+Therefore, the signaling that enables STAs to decode its data is carried in only one User field.
+An example for the mapping of the 8-bit RU Allocation subfield and the position of the User field to an STA’s data is illustrated in Illustration for the mapping of the 8-bit RU Allocation subfield and the positi.
+The RU Allocation subfield indicates an arrangement of 106-tone RU followed by five 26-tone RUs and that the 106-tone RU contains three User fields, i.e., the 106-tone RU supports multiplexing of three users using MU-MIMO.
+The eight User fields in the User Specfic field thus map to the 6 RUs, with the first three User fields indicating MU-MIMO allocations in the first 106-tone RU followed by User fields corresponding to the each of the five 26-tone RUs.